cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Carrying**.
 Units do not need to be carried during the prelude.
 It is for example allowed to assign a Destroyer, 2 Fighters and 2 Ground Forces to a system claim.

+> TODO: Show an example of what a completed Planning Phase might look like for a player.

 ### Phase 3: Tactics

 **Combat abilities and effects**.
-Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment, Shock Troop Upgrade...
-All these combat abilities and effects work in all combats.
+Mentak's pre-combat shots, Yin's suicide run and conversion roll, Xxcha inflicting -1 to enemy combat rolls, PDS in Invasion Combat, Bombardment, Shock Troop Upgrade, Nebulae...
+All these combat abilities and effects work in all combats (treat players as both attackers and defenders in all combats).
 "Once per round" effects can only be used once during the prelude.

 **Retreats**.
 During the prelude, units/leaders always retreat to their Home System, regardless of their position.
 Retreats are free and do not activate the Home System.
 In addition, retreats are also allowed during Invasion Combat, at the end of combat rounds.
 Timing-wise, the player with lowest initiative decides first whether they retreat.